yfre/MMM-MyBMW/README.md

 Go to the MagicMirror/config directory and edit the config.js file.
 Add the module to your modules array in your config.js.

-You'll need your BMW Connected Drive email and password, and your car's vin number.
+You'll need your MyBMW email and password, and your car's vin number.

 Enter these details in the config.js for your MagicMirror installation:

         {
-            module: "MMM-BMWConnected",
+            module: "MMM-MyBMW",
-            header: 'BMW Connected',
             position: "top_right",
             config: {
                 email: "email@example.com",